Microsoft-Build-2016/CodeLabs-Data/Module2-GainInsights/README.md

 	],
 	````

-	This activity will run the **addpartitiones.hql** script to create the date partition corresponding to the current slice.
+	This activity will run the **addpartitions.hql** script to create the date partition corresponding to the current slice.

 1. Add another Hive activity to run the "logstocsv.hql" script located in the storage at "partsunlimited\Scripts\logtostats.hql" and pass the slice date components as parameters: